Founders Shares: Here’s How to Avoid a Huge Tax Bill

 But what if you haven’t been in business for five years yet and you REALLY want to sell some of your shares?

-Section 1045 of the IRS tax code lets you rollover your gain from the sell of your founders shares into a new investment of QSBS, if you re-invest the money within 60 days.
-Basically, you could go ahead and sell your shares, and then reinvest that money into another company that’s a small business that meets the QSBS guidelines to avoid the large tax bill.
+Section 1045 of the IRS tax code lets you roll over your gain from the sell of your founders shares into a new investment of QSBS, if you reinvest the money within 60 days.
+Basically, you could go ahead and sell your shares, and then reinvest that money into another company that’s small business that meets the QSBS guidelines to avoid the large tax bill.
 Then, after the five-year mark has passed, you can sell those shares and earn that income without having to pay the long-term capital gains tax.

 The really good news is, your money doesn’t have to sit in that new company for five whole years.
 The five-year mark counts when you add together the time you held those shares in your company and in the new company.

-So let’s say your company was four years old when you sold that 25%.
-You can re-invest the money from that sell within 60 days, hold it in the new company for one year, and then sell because you’ve now met the five-year mark.
+So let’s say your company was four years old when you sell 25% of your shares.
+Reinvest within 60 days, hold the new QSBS investment for one more year, and you’ll qualify for the full five-year exclusion.

 Is a Section 1045 Rollover Always a Good Idea?